-We believe that every pregnant woman deserves to have non-biased information regarding her care and childbirth options – so we have compiled a list of some standard & common antenatal screening tests that you may encounter.
+We believe every pregnant woman deserves to have non-biased information regarding her care and childbirth options – so we have compiled a list of some standard & common antenatal screening tests you may encounter.

 Standard antenatal tests

 Below are the standard tests that pregnant women will take, and that we provide at OT&P:

 This test assesses all components of your blood to look for anaemia, platelet counts, thalassemia and more.
 It’s usually done at the first visit, then at 28 weeks.
 The key things that doctors will look out for are your haemoglobin levels (red blood count) – to ensure that you carry enough iron and oxygen around your body and to your baby.
 Additionally, blood results can tell doctors if any underlying diseases are present.